What is Trekking? Why and How to Trek in Nepal?

 Types of Trekking

-Depending upon your need and intention, trekking can be of different types.
+Depending on your needs and intention, trekking can be of different types.
 Trek can be short and luxurious or long and wild.
-Different kinds of trek have their own perks.
+Different kinds of treks have their own perks.
 So, what are the types of Trekking in Nepal?
 Let’s read.

 Tea House Trek